 See separate policy for Automated Percutaneous and Endoscopic Discectomy.

-POLICYLaser Discectomy and DISC nucleoplastyTM are considered investigational as techniques of disc decompression and treatment of associated pain.
+POLICYLaser Discectomy and radiofrequency coblation (DISC nucleoplastyTM) are considered investigational as techniques of disc decompression and treatment of associated pain.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.